eelnowes231/TrackEval/run.md

 - What it does
     - evaluate the tracker output in `TrackEval/data/trackers/mot_challenge/AnimalTrack-<test/train>/<tracker-model>/data`
-    - can set the evaluation mode to train/test/all.
+    - can set the evaluation mode to train or test.
 The sequence names are specified in `TrackEval/data/gt/mot_challenge/seqmaps`
     - if not specified, will run evaluation for all trackers (ex.
 DeepSORT)
     - save the results for each tracker in tracker data folder (`TrackEval/data/trackers/mot_challenge/AnimalTrack-<test/train>/<tracker-model>`)